davidscavnicky/elevatorApp/README.md

 ## steps for compilation and debugging

-run the program
-answer the sentences
+run the program and answer the sentences

 note: upon wrong input exceptions terminate program with a describing sentence, the app needs to be rerun to try different inputs